kirupa/kirupa/reactjs/koncentration/README.md

 This is the source code for the [**Koncentration**](https://www.kirupa.com/react/koncentration/index.html) game.
-It's a throwback to the old memory card games you may have played, so you may like this game.
+It's a throwback to the old memory card games you may have played.
+If you've never played those games, well...you're in for a world of fun!
+At least, I hope so.

 To use these files, [create a new React app](https://www.kirupa.com/react/setting_up_react_environment.htm).